tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

 predicted = perceptron.predict(x)
 ```

-To get a better intuition on the resuls we will plot the confusion matrix and decision boundary.
+To get a better intuition on the results we will plot the confusion matrix and decision boundary.

 ```python
 #Plotting confusion matrix